nyoma-diamond/portfolioManager/README.md

 This program is designed to be pushed to Google using Clasp.
 Click [here](https://github.com/google/clasp) to learn more about Clasp.

-This program is written in TypeScript, meaning some additional work may be necessary in order to push to Google.
+This program is written in TypeScript, meaning some additional work will be necessary in order to push to Google.

+It is highly recommended to use Yarn instead of npm while working on this program.
+You can install Yarn [here](https://yarnpkg.com/lang/en/docs/install/).

 ## Instructions
 ### Initial setup